Money Like You Man (2024)

 Created as a direct response to the trend of large-scale canvases with bold, black text created by artists often operating from positions of financial and social privilege, this work challenges the performative nature of such artworks.

+message is a pointed and self-aware commentary on the classist dynamics at play in the contemporary art world.
 This work explores the inequality in a system that rewards the financial means to produce expensive artworks while marginalising those who lack such resources.
 It’s a statement about the intersection of class, materialism, and the commercialisation of art, inviting reflection on the real cost of creativity in an elitist art world.